 Australian Prime Minister Tony Abbott on Monday agreed to take charge of the southern section of the search, at the request of Malaysian Prime Minister Najib Razak.

 "He asked that Australia take responsibility for the search in the southern vector, which the Malaysian authorities now think was one possible flight path for this ill-fated aircraft.
 I agreed that we would do so.
 I offered the Malaysian prime minister additional maritime surveillance resources which he gratefully accepted."

-Earlier, Mr. Abbott said he had not seen any signs the Malaysia Airlines flight carrying 239 people had come close to Australian airspace.
+But he added that his country has not seen any signs that the flight carrying 239 people had come close to its airspace.